About Colin

 Both sides now

 I qualified as a mediator with CEDR in 2000 and now devote my time solely conflict resolution through my mediation practice.
-I work in a wide range of commercial disputes, probate, landlord and tenant, neighbour disputes and workplace and HR disputes, .
-Litigation may be contemplated or even already underway but mediation can help at any stage.
+Because of my background I have particular expertise in conflict resolution in the workplace.
+I now apply my skills in a wide range of commercial disputes, probate, landlord and tenant, neighbour disputes and HR disputes.
+As a mediator I can help at any stage, whether legal action is already underway or is the next step.

 FAQ’s

-In negotiations the parties play their cards close to their chests.
-Everything you say to a mediator will be treated in complete confidence, thus building trust with you and, separately, the other parties.
-This encourages openness and allows the mediator insight into the underlying cause of the dispute.
+You are likely to play your cards close to your chest during negotiations for perfectly good reasons.
+Everything you say to me in a mediation will be treated in complete confidence, thus helping to build trust with you.
+I treat what I am told by the other partying the same way .
+This encourages openness and allows the me insight into the underlying cause of the dispute.

 It’s as if the parties are in a maze unable to see where the other party is, each searching for the way out.
 As mediator, I will have a higher vantage point and can help the parties decide which way to turn next.
 Unknown to the parties, I will be able to see whether they are moving towards each other.
 This maximises the chance of them finding a solution acceptable to both.

-No. In advance of the mediation the parties will be asked to sign an agreement to treat everything said as confidential.
+In advance of the mediation the parties will be asked to sign an agreement to treat everything said as confidential.
 This is a vital part of the process.
-It protects you as well as the other party.
-If a party fears that what they say in the mediation may later be used against them, they are much less likely to be open.
+Confidentiality protects you as well as the other party.
+If you fear that what you say in the mediation may later be used against you, you are much less likely to be open for fear of compromising your position.

 Complete confidentiality